 Church traditions for Epiphany vary, but the heart is the same: Jesus is revealed as the Light for the whole world.
 Some communities bless homes with a simple chalk sign above the door, praying for peace and hospitality.
 Others celebrate with candles or a reading of the Magi’s journey, remembering that faith’s path is often winding yet guided.

-In our homes, we can mark this season with small practices, such as Holiday Traditions with Faith: lighting a candle at dinner and naming one way we saw grace that day; reading the story from Matthew 2 together; preparing a simple meal to share with someone who could use encouragement.
+At home, we can mark this season with small practices, like Holiday Traditions with Faith: lighting a candle at dinner and naming one way we saw grace that day; reading the story from Matthew 2 together; preparing a simple meal to share with someone who could use encouragement.
 Just as the Magi followed a star, these habits are like pinpricks of light leading us closer to Christ’s presence in our daily rounds.

 A heartfelt prayer for this season